cyxigo/wi/README.md

 ```
 This produces `wi.js` + `wi.wasm`, with functions `wi_wasm_init`/`wi_wasm_run`/`wi_wasm_get_error` (see [`wi_wasm.c`](https://github.com/cyxigo/wi/blob/main/src/wasm/wi_wasm.c)) for embedding Wi in a web page.

 You can also use [`build.sh`](https://github.com/cyxigo/wi/blob/main/build.sh)/[`build_wasm.sh`](https://github.com/cyxigo/wi/blob/main/build_wasm.sh) utility scripts for building Wi.

-## Inspiration

-Around three years ago, I was looking through interpreted programming languages (not many, of course) and realized that I didn't like any of them.
-Any.
-So then, in that very moment I decided - I will make my own simple and fast programming language.
-That day, the first Wi prototype was born (it wasn't even called Wi back then - it was something along the lines of "Weasel").

 ## Current project status

 This programming language was created by me, and only me - a single person.
 It's in beta and I'm working on it almost every day.
 The standard library isn't finished yet, but it's already quite useful.
-Other than the API, the code is not heavily commented, only the parts that can be really confusing (WIP).
+Other than the API, the code is not heavily commented.

 Some parts may still need polish, and I'm very open to suggestions - if you have one, open an issue!